retrodans/adulting/docs/Garden/Scheduling/2024/2-2024-calendar.md

 - [ ] Maintenance
   - [ ] Final mow
+  - [ ] When the top growth dies back in autumn, remove the dead leaves to expose the crown to frost - this will help break dormancy and ensure a good crop of stalks the following year.
 - [ ] Sow (greenhouse)
   - [ ]
 - [ ] Sow (direct)